 MO 503: Leading People and Organizations (2.25 cr)

-- FIN 603 is offered for students pursuing a career in finance.
-Students may apply to take this class if they have waived ACC 502.
-FIN 603 fulfills the Finance core requirement.
-Students who pass FIN 603 do not take FIN 503 in Fall B.
+- FIN 513 is offered for students pursuing Track 1 of Fast Track in Finance who have waived ACC 502.
+FIN 513 fulfills the Finance core requirement.
+Students who pass FIN 513 do not take FIN 503 in Fall B.

 - During Winter B of the first year, students participate in MAP (BA 553 - Multidisciplinary Action Projects).
 Students do not take additional coursework while enrolled in MAP due to time obligations and intensive group work, regardless of the MAP assignment location.
 We have identified a very few classes which do not require traditional class attendance during the MAP time frame, and these classes are the only exceptions to this MAP policy.